ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Machine Learning Classification</h3>
 <div style="height: 20px;"></div>
-<p>With some greater insight under our belt, I'll apply a machine learning model to our data, categorizing them into distnct groups using clustering.</p>
+<p>With some greater insight under our belt, I'll apply a machine learning model to our data, categorizing them into distinct groups using clustering.</p>

 <p>Various categorizations have been created by astronomists since the first exoplanet discovery in 1992.
 When considering size, for instance, we often hear of these widely-used classifications:</p>